jpritikin/coach/content/docs/me/meditation/sahasrara.md

 ![Hands](hands.png)

-To prevent your attention from wandering, randomly vary
+To prevent your attention from wandering and neural adaptation,[^neural-adaptation] randomly vary

 - rotational velocity (slow, medium, and fast)
 - radius of the circular motion